-Prerequisite: MTH 100, appropriate score on placement test, permission of program coordinator, or equivalent
+Prerequisite: MTH 100, appropriate score on placement test, permission of program coordinator, or equivalent (Lec 2 hrs, Lab 2 hrs)

 This course introduces the theories and techniques involved in electrical circuits.
 Topics include voltage, conventional current flow, power, resistance, conductance, and analysis.
 Upon completion of this course, a student will be able to solve a resistive network for a single unknown circuit variable.
 (F, Sp, Su)